Adaptive Planning for Multi-Attribute Controllable Summarization with Monte Carlo Tree Search: Conclusion

 \section{Conclusion}

 We propose PACO, an adaptive planning method that incorporates Monte Carlo Tree Search into multi-attribute controllable summarization, enabling effective control over multiple attributes.
-Since it is challenging for language models to enforce all constraints simultaneously in a single pass, PACO incrementally adjusts attributes by constructing effective control paths.
-Unlike LLM-based self-planning methods, PACO revises only the necessary attributes.
+Since it is challenging for language models to enforce all constraints simultaneously in a single pass, PACO incrementally adjusts attributes by constructing optimal control paths, revising only the necessary attributes.
 As a result, it demonstrates robust and consistent control across various models and domains while preserving summary quality.